 This was one area I often forgot about until one of my best girlfriends pointed out to me one year that the bottom of the tree didn’t get as much love.
 Not only was she right but by adding just a few props under the tree transformed the entire look and NO it doesn’t mean your tree has to be loaded with presents underneath.

 Obviously, you want to make sure you have tree skirt if you don’t have one substitute it with a blanket.
 Blankets are great underneath a tree it can make it look so comfy and lush.
 A few things you can use to dress up the bottom, pillows, ottoman, boxes and accessories.
-YES, these boxes in this pictures are empty and only on display for presentation.
+YES, these boxes in these pictures are empty and only on display for presentation.

 You can find boxes like these everywhere right now one of my favorites places for Holiday decor is Home Goods, and they always have new shipments.